bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 34°
-- Mostly Clear
+- Partly Cloudy
-- 83% humidity
+- 89% humidity
-- 8 mph wind
+- 9 mph wind
-- 24% cloud cover
+- 43% cloud cover
-- 37 AQI 🟩
+- 38 AQI 🟩
-- About 2.8 inches of snow on the ground
+- About 2.4 inches of snow on the ground
 - 0.17 inches of rain expected in the next 48 hours